 One of the cardinal rules of wearing a watch is ensuring that the watch’s lugs do not go over the edges of your wrist, this will make it look a lot sleeker and a much better fit.
 Some luxury brands will even do lug adjustments and offer different options.

 Typically, people wear their watch on the non-dominant wrist facing upwards, so for most this will be their left hand.
 Despite this, everyone will have their preference and due to people typing much more than writing with a pen and paper the need to have a watch on their off-hand is fairly irrelevant.

-You may have seen some people in the military or police wear their watch facing downwards, this is because they can quickly read the time when holding a weapon.
-A lot of veterans or ex-military will still wear their timepieces like this even as a civilian.
+You may have seen some people in the military or police wear their watch facing downwards; this is because they can quickly read the time when holding a weapon.
+Many veterans or ex-military will still wear their timepieces like this, even as a civilian.

 Factors to Consider When Finding the Right Size Watch

 There are a lot of different things that people may think about when selecting a new watch, such as the price range, the brand, the color, the design, the style, or the additional features such as a chronograph or digital settings (alarms, timers, etc..).

 One of the major things that people overlook seems like one of the most important is how does the watch fit?
 Considering it is an accessory that needs to be comfortable for multiple hours at a time, it’s an often-overlooked factor.